 - Matthew Daline | Viola Professor and Coordinator of String Area at Bowling Green State University

 Tigran’s knowledge of music and good technique were matched by his organizational skills, charismatic manner on the podium and clear passion for the music.
-His combination of talent, skills and interests has made him into a musician with curiosity, responsibility and
+His combination of talent, skills and interests has made him into a musician with curiosity, responsibility and a growing artistry.

 - Paul Taub | Executive Director, Seattle Chamber Players & Professor of Music, Cornish College of the Arts